-An analytical approach to designing a needs-based digital skills strategy their competencies, and shapes a vision about future skill needs.
-Four steps were followed.
+An analytical approach to designing a needs-based digital skills strategy

 Setting the right targets to meet specific competency needs is key to designing an effective digital skills strategy.
 The status quo and 'natural' skills evolution of the workforce also need to be taken into account.
 This requires a proven, structured and analytical approach that provides reliable results over a long period of time.